Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Method

 \section{Method}

 In this section, we describe our proposed representation, Volumetric Surfaces, in detail.
 We begin with its implicit geometry definition, then cover rendering, training, and baking.
 We also discuss and justify our design choices.
+Comprehensive architectural details can be found in the supplement.